1995parham/linkedlist/README.md

 # linkedlist.go

+As you know generics will come to go 1.18 and one of the major drawbacks in go was implementing data structure because of the lack of generics.
-The first generic linked list in go :dancer:
+I implemented a small generic linked list in go and I think we can start having brand new data structures in Go.

 ## gotip